Fatal clash in the Himalayas ups ante for China and India

 That has fanned anti-Chinese sentiments already running high due to Beijing’s opposition to India’s decision in August to revoke the statehood and semi-autonomy of Kashmir, parts of which are claimed by both Pakistan and China, and split it into two territories governed by New Delhi.

-Tussles for power between China and India, the first and second-most populous nations, date back centuries though the two have sought to keep political, economic and security ties and avoid outright bloodshed.
+Tussles for power between China and India, the first and second-most populous nations, date back centuries, though the two have sought to keep political, economic and security ties and avoid outright bloodshed.

 Indian Prime Minister Narendra Modi and Chinese leader Xi Jinping have met more than a dozen times for talks, most recently in October in India, to smooth relations and build up trade.
 But India’s unilateral decision in August to split Kashmir rankled Beijing.